hdima/erlport.org/include/erlport.rst

-ErlPort is a library for `Erlang <http://erlang.org>`__ which helps connect Erlang and a number of other programming languages.
+ErlPort is a library for `Erlang <http://erlang.org>`__ which helps connect Erlang to a number of other programming languages.
 Currently supported external languages are `Python </docs/python.html>`__ and `Ruby
 </docs/ruby.html>`__.
 The library uses `Erlang port protocol
 <http://erlang.org/doc/man/erlang.html#open_port-2>`__ to simplify connection